omniscale/imposm3/docs/tutorial.rst

 In our example:
 ::

-  imposm3 import -mapping mapping.yml -write -connection postgis://osm:osm@localhost/osm
+  imposm import -mapping mapping.yml -write -connection postgis://osm:osm@localhost/osm

 You can combine reading and writing::

-  imposm3 import -mapping mapping.yml -read hamburg.osm.pbf -write -connection postgis://osm:osm@localhost/osm
+  imposm import -mapping mapping.yml -read hamburg.osm.pbf -write -connection postgis://osm:osm@localhost/osm

 All tables are prefixed with ``osm_``, e.g. ``roads`` will create the table ``osm_roads``.
 You can change the prefix by appending ``?prefix=myprefix`` to the connection URL.
 Use ``NONE`` to disable prefixing::

-  imposm3 import -mapping mapping.yml -write -connection postgis://osm:osm@localhost/osm?prefix=NONE
+  imposm import -mapping mapping.yml -write -connection postgis://osm:osm@localhost/osm?prefix=NONE

 Limit to